AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 }
 {% endhighlight %}

-Like many AngularJS developers today, I use the John Papa AngularJS Style Guide.
+Like many AngularJS developers today, I use the
+<a href="https://github.com/johnpapa/angular-styleguide" target="_blank">John Papa AngularJS Style Guide</a>.
 [*As an AngularJS developer you need to at least be aware of this document.
 So if you are reading this and have not seen this style guide, please read it*].
 According to the guide, it is important to define the user interface of the AngularJS element you are writing as high up in the code file as possible.
-This makes it instantly clear to the reader of your code what the intention of you code is.
+This makes it instantly clear to the reader of your code what the intention of your code is.

-When writing the AngularJS 1.5 component in Javascript, this interface becomes clear from the configuration object, but in TypeScript we use an interface for the job.
+When writing the AngularJS 1.5 component in javaScript, this interface becomes clear from the configuration object, but in TypeScript we use an interface for the job.

 So, what is the interface of my component?
 As it turns out, there are two.